chrisheckler/flask-reactive/README.md

 Flask is a Python web microframework that can also serve as an excellent RESTful API.
 This project aims to make a useful template for many API use cases.

 ## Installation
 This app requires a JUJU installation, cloud provider or can be bootstrapped on your local machine for prototyping.
-Once these requirements are met, deploy the following JUJU solutions:
+Once these requirements are met, deploy the following JUJU solutions:i

-	juju deploy cs:~chrisheckler/flask-reactive --series bionic
+- juju deploy cs:~chrisheckler/flask-reactive --series bionic
-	juju deploy nginx
+- juju deploy nginx
-	juju deploy postgresql
+- juju deploy postgresql

 Next, you will need to:

-	juju relate flask-reactive:pgsql postgresql:db
+- juju relate flask-reactive:pgsql postgresql:db
-	juju expose flask-reactive
+- juju expose flask-reactive

+This is a work in progress and more details will follow!

 ### Contact Information
 Chris Heckler <hecklerchris@hotmail.com>